 One common error is to invest in a company’s stock without fully comprehending its business model or what’s driving its price.
 A popular example is Tesla.
 Its story is alluring, but can its valuation be justified?
-At current stock price valuations, Tesla has a market capitalization of nearly US$700 billion and a price-to-earnings (PE) ratio of nearly 1100 times (this means investors are willing to pay $1,100 for every $1 the company actually earns).
+At its height in late 2020, Tesla had a market capitalization of nearly US$700 billion and a price-to-earnings (PE) ratio of nearly 1100 times (this meant investors were willing to pay $1,100 for every $1 the company actually earned).
 It sold approximately 500,000 vehicles in 2020.
-In comparison, Toyota has a market capitalization of US$208 billion, a PE ratio of nine times and it sold over 9.5 million vehicles in 2020.
-Does the future potential of Tesla warrant the premium or is this FOMO at work?
+In comparison, Toyota had a market capitalization of US$208 billion, a PE ratio of nine times and it sold over 9.5 million vehicles in 2020.
+Did the future potential of Tesla warrant the premium or was this FOMO at work?

 It’s even tougher to grasp the inner workings of high-flying investments like Bitcoin and cryptocurrencies that some would argue have become a speculative asset class all of their own.